Koh-i-Sultan: Local

-Koh-i-Sultan is a volcanic complex with at least three cones, named Kansuri, Abu and Miri after their respective summits.
+Koh-i-Sultan is a volcanic complex with at least three cones, named either Mian Koh, Gamichah and Miri, or Kansuri, Abu and Miri (after their respective summits).
 Each has a central crater—the largest of which is over 5 km wide—which have been heavily affected by erosion.
-The summit of Koh-i-Sultan is 7656 ft high. and the 2333 m-high Miri is considered the youngest cone.
+The summit of Koh-i-Sultan is 7656 ft high and the 2333 m-high Miri is considered the youngest cone.
 Its crater is nested; the outer crater has a diameter of 6.5 km and the inner crater, formed by resurgent activity, has a diameter of 800 m.
 Miri's summit, south of the crater, is surrounded by a zone of altered rock.
 Subsidiary volcanic centres also exist in the form of volcanic plugs and satellite cones; those around Miri are named Bag Koh, Batal Koh, Chhota Dalil, Dam Koh, Koh-e-Dalil, Koh-e-Malik and Mit Koh.
 The volcanic pile covers an area of 500 to 770 km2, and the volcanic complex has an area of 17 × 10 mi running west-northwest.
 Although Koh-i-Sultan is considered dormant or extinct, ongoing fumarolic activity has been recorded.

 The volcano consists of agglomerates, flows and tuff.
 Lava flows make up about 10 percent of the volcanic pile, and the remainder is volcaniclastic material.
 Other layers alternate between ash, lava and pyroclastic flows.
 Andesitic-dacitic materials dominate, including block-and-ash flows, lahars and tuff.
 Andesitic lava flows have thicknesses of 1–2 m; two at Miri are 3 m and 100 m thick.
 The dacites form lava domes and subsidiary centres.
 Rock fragments are widely buried by long lava flows, and an Eocene mélange makes up part of the volcano's basement.

 The rocks follow the calc-alkaline trend of magmatic differentiation, containing silicic lavas such as dacite.
 Their overall composition ranges from basaltic andesite to dacite, and the dominant lava rocks are andesite and basalt.
 Andesites range from green to gray in colour, and dacites are pink- and light-gray.
 The andesitic lavas contain phenocrysts of andesine, hornblende, plagioclase and hypersthene.
 Dacites have biotite, hornblende, plagioclase and quartz phenocrysts.
 Textures range from porphyritic to vitreophyritic.
 Andesites are more common in Pliocene rocks, and Pleistocene rocks tend to be dacitic.
 At least five cycles of andesite rock formation have been found on the southwest side of Koh-i-Sultan.
-Its rocks are typical volcanic-arc rocks in elemental chemistry, and may stem from mantle-derived magma.
+Its rocks are typical volcanic-arc rocks in elemental chemistry, and may stem from sub-continental mantle-derived magma.
 The satellite centre rocks differ from the main centre rocks in composition, suggesting that different processes generated the magmas which constructed the cones.
 There is a compositional trend from Bazman over Taftan to Sultan, with the latter having more potassium in its rocks than the other centres.
 Such compositional trends may come from different partial melting ratios and different fluid contributions to magma generation at each volcano.
+Hydrothermal alteration has given rise to alunite, kaolinite, phengite, propylite and sericite.